practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/04 - logic programming/Mercury/README.md

            (n * (factorial <= (n - 1)))))))
 ```

-..and found this webpage: https://plasmalang.org/roadmap.html
+..and found this web page: https://plasmalang.org/roadmap.html

 However, that functional language, named _Plasma_, apparently has nothing do (directly) with the old PLASMA system.